 Much was stolen from the Aboriginal People – their language, spirituality, their land, their customs and art, their self-esteem and sense of identity – but the most precious items stolen from them was the children, the children, the children.
 I hear far too many people, mainly adults, say to me, ‘OK, shit happens.
 But that was a hundred years ago so isn’t it high time the natives got over it and moved on?’
 This kind of response speaks volumes about the ignorance many Canadians have about their own history, an ignorance that undoubtedly fuels racist attitudes towards the Aboriginal community.
 Sadly enough, the endurance of these racist attitudes have in fact been aided and abetted by an education system that has, for most of the past 100 years been belligerently unwilling to include a reality-based accounting of the Indian Residential Schools or the Aboriginal experience into our history books.
 Governments set curriculum, not school boards, and I guess that says a lot.

 The cornerstone of culture is the family unit, the familial bond of its members and the over-lapping bond with the extended community.
 Start tampering with these bonds and you’re asking for trouble.
-Personally, I’ve never had children myself (being a victim of Alberta’s Eugenics Program and forcibly sterilized at 10 years of age) so I don’t actually know what it was like for parents to have all their kids taken away.
+Personally, I’ve never had children myself (due to sterilization) so I don’t actually know what it was like for parents to have all their kids taken away.
 But I do have some empathy because I was taken away from my mother at 9 months of age and platooned through 17 Christian foster homes and institutions before I quit school in Grade Ten.
 For most of my adult life I have been a homeless, itinerant artist drifting around the planet trying to deal with personal demons and a full complement of self-destructive addictions, all of which were a natural progression from a deeply troubled childhood.
 My two brothers were also taken away as infants and today we are all complete strangers to one other.
 I was reconnected with my mother, who was Metis (Cree/Blackfoot/French), when I was 16 years old.
 With no familial bond established at an early age, she remained little more than an acquaintance whom I visited from time to time until she died of congestive heart failure back in the late seventies.
 It was clear from information gleaned from other members of my new-found family that my mother was heartbroken when we kids were taken away.
 What mother wouldn’t be?
 After her third child was taken, she left Edmonton for good and tried to start a new life in Vancouver.
 When I visited her in the mid-sixties it was obvious that she was quite deeply immersed in her own self-destructive lifestyle, revolving around alcohol, tobacco, television and junk food, and she was morbidly obese by this time.
 Looking back today, I consider my mother’s death to be a passive suicide resulting from an unconscious death-wish.

 My family’s story is only one of a hundred thousand other stories of families who were negatively impacted by the Indian Act and the Residential Schools.
 What Canadians need to understand is that the dysfunctional behaviours spawned by the institutions were subsequently passed down from one generation to the next like family jewels.
 In retrospect I feel fortunate that I didn’t have kids because there is no doubt in my mind that I would have passed my demons on to them.
 They in turn may have kept the vicious cycle going.
 To their credit, Aboriginal communities across the country are doing commendable work in developing healing centres for native families and individuals who do need help.